Tesla Technology

 Tesla FSD Supervised in Europe 2026: Netherlands RDW Approval Explained

 For years, European Tesla owners watched North American drivers use Full Self-Driving while their own cars were locked to basic Autopilot.
-That changed in February 2026.
-The Netherlands became the first EU country to approve Tesla FSD Supervised for public road use, with Dutch vehicle authority RDW granting approval via Article 39 of EU regulations — and Tesla Europe confirmed activation on February 12, 2026.
+That changed in early 2026.
+The Netherlands became the first EU country to approve Tesla FSD Supervised for public road use.
+Tesla Europe confirmed activation on February 12, 2026, and the Dutch vehicle authority RDW formally granted Extended Type Approval on March 4, 2026 — with full UN-R-171 type approval now expected on April 10, 2026 — the March 20 target was not met, with RDW confirming the new date.

 This is not a vague roadmap promise.
 Tesla has already conducted a public city demonstration in the Netherlands, navigating real Dutch urban traffic — cyclists, roundabouts, tram crossings and all — with RDW officials watching.
 The regulatory process is in its final stage.